abhayKRak3n/ArmAssembly/README.md

 SignedInt -> The program converts a signed 32 bit integer to its decimal form and displays the output on a microprocessor

+MicroprocessorCalculator -> The program does the operation of a basic calculator on a microprocessor